martinbenes1996/bc/README.md

-# bc
+# Bio

-Bachelor thesis of Martin Benes.
+Project focusing on classification of situation (count of people etc.) using PIR sensors.
+Done as bachelor thesis of Martin Benes, student of Faculty of Information Technologies, Brno University of Technology.

 # Structure of the project #